The D2950 dental code is used to describe a “Core Buildup, Including Any Pins” in dental procedures.

 D2949 Restorative Foundation is a code in CDT 2014.

 D2949 – Restorative Foundation

 The CDT descriptor for D2949 is “Placement of restorative material to yield a more ideal form, including elimination of undercuts.”
 This code describes a procedure where restorative material is placed in the tooth for purposes other than helping the new crown stay on.
 This procedure is often incorrectly submitted as a D2950 buildup.

 The procedure might include blocking out undercuts so impressions are easier to take, filling in voids in the prep, eliminating a box form, filling in a concavity or even making the shape of the prepped tooth more “ideal” in contour.

 Tips to Minimize Claim Denials for Core Buildups

-It has been recommended that to minimize claim denials for core buildups,
+Here are some tips to minimize claim denials for core buildups:

 - Provide clear documentation of the condition that resulted in the buildup in the initial claim submission.
 Make sure that the documentation indicates that the tooth was broken down to the extent that a buildup was necessary to perform the endodontic procedure.